 Official anniversaries and occasions

-What’s more, the emerald also commemorates 20th and 55th anniversaries of marriage.
+What’s more, the emerald is also the official anniversary gem gift for two anniversaries, the 20th and the 55th.
 The latter is, in fact, called the ‘Emerald Anniversary’.

 The modern celebrity jewel